Original

 connector (P I) on the PCB.

-As long as the pins are shorted the pump will run continuously and flush the
+As long as the pins are shorted the pump will run continuously and

 remaining deposits out of